7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

 Yes.
-Products for feminine hygiene do not break down in water and could block your sewer or pipes.
+Female hygiene products don’t break down in water and could block the sewer or your pipes.

 Are flushable wipes truly flushable?

-Yes, many "flushable" wipes do not actually break down easily and can cause clogs in your pipes.
+Yes, many "flushable" wipes don’t actually break down easily and could cause clogs to your pipes.

-No. Baby wipes shouldn’t be flushed down the toilet because they don’t dissolve easily and could cause obstructions.
+No. Baby wipes should never be flushed into the toilet as they do not dissolve easily and could cause blockages.

-No. Paper towels are more dense than toilet paper and do not break down as easily, leading to the possibility of clogging in the plumbing system.
+No. Paper towels are more dense than toilet paper, and they aren’t broken down so easily, resulting in the possibility of clogging in the plumbing system.

-No. The toxins in medicines can affect our waterways, which is why it’s crucial to dispose of the drugs in a proper manner, by bringing the containers to an appropriate drop-off location.
+No. Medicines can be harmful to our waterways, which is why it’s important to dispose of them correctly by taking the containers to an appropriate place for drop-off.

-If you find yourself dealing with the problem of a blocked drain, don’t delay in calling our professional plumbing service by calling Perth Blocked Drains Plumbers .
-We can help you unblock blocked drains as well as drain clearing CCTV drain inspection as well as pipe relining services to make sure your home remains free from issues with drainage.
-Call us now to make an appointment.
+If you’re faced with the problem of a blocked drain do not be afraid to contact our professional plumbing services for assistance at Perth Blocked Drains Plumbers .
+We can help you unblock blocked drains and drain clearing CCTV drain inspection and pipe relining services to make sure your home is free of issues with drainage.
+Call us today for an appointment.

 Additional Information